iter8-tools/canary-tekton-example/README.md

 ### Sample Application

-We will explore a pipline for the reivews microservice in the [bookinfo application](https://istio.io/docs/examples/bookinfo/), a sample application developed for demonstrating features of Istio.
+We will explore a pipline for the _reviews_ microservice in the [bookinfo application](https://istio.io/docs/examples/bookinfo/), a sample application developed for demonstrating features of Istio.
 In particiular, we will build a pipeline for building and rolling out new versions of the reviews microservice.
 For simplicity the source this service has been copied to [this repository](https://github.com/iter8-tools/bookinfoapp-reviews) which can be cloned for your own testing.

 Since the microservice is one of serveral that comprise the application, it is necessary to deploy the remaining services to your cluster.
 The following code can be used to do so (it uses namespace `bookinfo` as an example)